morganleek/bones-theme/README.md

 # Bones Theme
-An empty Wordpress theme using Vite for comilation and BrowserSync for hot updates.
+An empty Wordpress theme using Vite for compilation and BrowserSync for live updates.

 ## Setup